Struct glium::Frame

 [src]

-pub struct Frame { // some fields omitted }
+pub struct Frame {

-, targeting the default framebuffer.
+}Implementation of Surface, targeting the default framebuffer.

-The back- and front-buffers are swapped when you call finish
+The back- and front-buffers are swapped when you call finish.

-or else the destructor will panic.
+You must call either finish or set_finish or else the destructor will panic.

 Methods